tentacode-classroom/postgresql_-2018-05-02-julien-thomas/README.md

 ## Installation

-First you need to have PostgreSQL v11 installed on your debian (in version 9).
+First you need to have PostgreSQL v11 installed on your debian (up to date in version 9).
 To install it quickly, we've created a script.
 After cloning the repo and `cd` into the folder, run `./scripts/setup_postgresql.sh`.